paulz/prepare-macos/README.md

 # Use with UI Tests

-Xcode UI Tests are sensitive to open windows.
+Xcode UI Tests are sensitive to open windows and interruptions.
-This action helps to prevent following interruptions during a test run:
+This action helps to prevent following system alerts during a test run:

 1. Alert that computer with this name is already in use, [see example](https://github.com/actions/virtual-environments/issues/978#issuecomment-652704279)